top of page

 The adjective 'incorrigible' has its origins in the Latin word 'incorrigibilis,' which is a combination of 'in,' meaning 'not,' and 'corrigere,' meaning 'to correct' or 'to amend.'
 Essentially, 'incorrigible' originally meant 'not able to be corrected.'
 Over time, as the word made its way into English, it came to describe individuals or behaviors that are resistant to correction, reform, or improvement despite numerous attempts to change them.
 The etymology of 'incorrigible' highlights the inherent difficulty in trying to amend or correct something that seems firmly entrenched in its ways, emphasizing the stubborn and unyielding nature of such situations or individuals.

-Quiz: Find the meaning of the adjective incorrigible:
+Find the correct meaning of the adjective incorrigible:

 Try Again!